Planning unmoderated studies

 Setting up an unmoderated study

-At the beginning of the activity, ask for the unique identifier that Perigean gives to participants
+Ask for the unique identifier that Perigean gives to participants at the beginning of your study.

-Enter a prompt in the “identifier name” field, like “Please enter the unique code Perigean provided you”
+Enter a prompt in the Question text field, such as “Please enter the unique code Perigean provided you.”

-Add the study links to corresponding cohorts in the research plan
+Add the study link to your research plan.

-Pilot the study, including the instructions and activity - especially make sure cohort and participant ID come through as expected.
+Pilot the study, including the instructions and activity—especially make sure the participant IDs come through as expected.

 Recruiting for unmoderated studies